Domantas44/domantas-project/Pet-grooming-salon-Project/Documentation.md

 ### Table Overview

 The Groomers_Schedule table stores data about groomers worktime, availability of the groomer, when the appointment was started and when it was finished.
+It helps to plan and track the work shifts for each groomer.

 ### APPOINTMENT_SERVICE TABLE
 | COLUMN_NAME    | DATA_TYPE | NULLABLE | DATA_DEFAULT